Regret and Belief Complexity Trade-off in Gaussian Process Bandits via Information Thresholding: Experiments

 Considering the high-dimensional input domain and the number of training examples, the GP dictionary may explode to a large size.
 In large-scale settings, the input space could be much larger with many more hyper-parameters to tune, in which case GPs may be computationally intractable.
 The statistical compression proposed here ameliorates this issue by keeping the size of the training dictionary in check, which makes it feasible for hyper-parameter tuning as the number of training examples becomes large.

-The results of this implementation are given in Figure \ref{fig:mnist} with associated compute times in Table \ref{table:mnist}.
+\blue{The results of this implementation are given in Figure \ref{fig:mnist} with associated compute times in Table \ref{table:mnist}.
 Observe that the trend identified in the previous two examples translates into practice here: the compression technique \eqref{eq:compression_rule} yields algorithms whose regret is comparable to the dense GP, with a significant reduction in model complexity that eventually settles to a constant.
 This constant is a fundamental measure of the complexity of the action space required for finding a no-regret policy.
 Overall, then, one can run Algorithm \ref{alg:cub} on the back-end of any training scheme for supervised learning in order to automate the selection of hyper-parameters in perpetuity without worrying about the eventual slowdown.
+Table \ref{table:mnist} compares the clock time (in hours) of the proposed compressed method to uncompressed and BKB method.
+We note that the proposed compressed technique requires only $22\%$ of time required by uncompressed method to achieve similar performance. }